byaruhaf/jQuiz/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-## Week 9 Assignment

-Complete JQUIZ app with networking & Audio feature
+JQUIZ app demonstrating networking & Audio feature

 ### Assignment Requirements completed
 * Getting the Clues and answers from the jservice API
 * set up your ViewController to display a clue’s category, question, and 4 possible answers.
 * Calculates the points based on the uses answers
 * Download image logo from the internet.

-### Stretch Above and Beyond Requirements completed:
 * Add music the user can play while using the app, Save whether the user wants sound enabled in UserDefaults.
 * Change the model to conform them to “codable”, use CodingKeys to change `category_id` to `categoryId` and `value` to `points`.
 * Make an extension of UIImageView and use the **Flyweight Design Pattern** to implement a cache for your downloaded image.

-### Additional Assignment Goals completed
 * Added colors to answer to indicate correct (Green) or wrong (Red) answers
 * Added button so the user can control when to go to the next question.
 * Button is disabled until an answer is selected.